18 Best-Ever Fat-Burning Soup Recipes

-Get the Cook This, Not That! recipe for Asian Beef Noodle Soup!
+Get our recipe for Asian Beef Noodle Soup.

 Ever feel the urge to cool off on a sweltering summer day with a bowl of hot tomato soup?
 Apparently, the Spaniards didn’t, either, which is why they created gazpacho to fend off the oppressive heat of August in Andalusia.
 Beyond beating the heat, gazpacho is also best in August and September because tomatoes are at their peak in late summer when they’re sweet and ripe and cheap.
 Gazpacho is a garden in a bowl, which means it’s better for you than plain, one-dimensional tomato soup.

-Most people expect a bowl of soup so thick and creamy you can stand a spoon up in it, but truth is, clam chowder, real clam chowder, has always been about the clams, with a thin but bracing broth of clam juice and a hit of dairy.
+Most people expect a bowl of soup so thick and creamy you can stand a spoon up in it, but the truth is, clam chowder—real clam chowder—has always been about the clams, with a thin but bracing broth of clam juice and a hint of dairy.
 We chose milk, which makes a light, clean, low-calorie chowder that won’t sit in your stomach all afternoon.
 There is, however, one item we won’t compromise on: bacon, whose smoky flavor pairs perfectly with the brine of the clams.
-You don’t need much—just one strip per serving.
+You don’t need much—just one piece per serving.

-Get the Cook This, Not That! recipe for the Ultimate Clam Chowder!
+Get our recipe for the Ultimate Clam Chowder.

 French Onion Soup

 We’re not going to lie: Good French onion soup takes time.
 But it takes almost no effort, other than fighting back the tears as you chop your way through the five onions.
 And wouldn’t you rather deal with a few errant tears than with a lackluster, overpriced bowl of soup that packs as much saturated fat as 20 strips of bacon and more sodium than nine bags of Lay’s potato chips, like those at many chain restaurants?
 Now that’s a real reason to cry, especially when you can make your own French onion soup at home.